TristanItoh/hybrid-kart/README.md

 A custom hybrid truck-style go-kart with a 49cc 2-stroke engine, a cargo bed, and hoverboard motors and batteries, all on a custom build frame.

 ## Why?
 I've dreamed of building a go-kart for a while now, but the high cost of parts always held me back.
-I love walking around the neighborhood and visiting garage sales, so I created this to make those trips quicker and more fun.<br/> *But why a truck go-kart?* To help carry around my yard sale treasures!
+This project is my first step to building my end-goal project: a full sized hybrid vehicle.
+It's sort of like a practice demo for making vehicles, while still making something cool that I can drive around in. <br/> *But why a truck?* To carry around my treasure!

 ## Technical Overview
 This go-kart is a hybrid system: